-To get a head start on the waiver process, you should get familiar with the DODI (Department of Defense Instruction for Medical Standards for Appointment, Enlistment, or Induction in the Military Services), (PDF).
+To get a head start on the waiver process, you should get familiar with the DODI (Department of Defense Instruction for Medical Standards for Appointment, Enlistment or Induction in the Military Services), also known as the DoDI 6130.03 (PDF).
 This is the official document used by MEPS doctors to determine medical eligibility for military applicants.

-If you received a PDQ, it should include a PULHES Code, which is a standardized medical code used to rate your physical condition(s).
+If you received a PDQ, it should include a PULHES code or PULHES factor, which is a standardized medical code used to rate your physical condition(s).
 You can use these codes to look up your condition(s) in the DODI to see if the condition(s) are waiverable.

 Some Medical Conditions Aren’t Eligible for Waivers

-The military has some very firm standards for which types of medical waivers they will approve and will not approve.
-And the decision is completely out of your hands.
-And in many cases, you cannot appeal the decision.
-It is simple and final.
+The military has some very firm standards for which types of medical waivers they will and will not approve.
+The decision is completely out of your hands, and in many cases, you cannot appeal the decision.

 Applying for a Medical Waiver to Join the Military

-You will need to pay for the medical examinations our of your pocket.
+You will need to pay for the medical examinations out of your pocket.
 The military will not cover this expense.

-- Submit 2807-2.
+- Submitted 2807-2.
 It was declined by MEPS with multiple PDQs.

-- Research PULHEES codes in DODI.
-Realize each condition was waiverable.
+- Researched PULHES codes in DODI.
+Realized each condition was waiverable.

 - Set up medical appointments with specialists.

-- Get exams and letters from doctors on their letterhead.
+- Got exams and letters from doctors on their letterhead.

-- Resubmit 2807-2 with appropriate letters from doctors.
+- Resubmitted 2807-2 with appropriate letters from doctors.

-- 2807-2 was again declined by MEPS; my recruiter then sent in the 2807-2 and my doctors letters to the Surgeon General’s Office and requested a medical waiver to take the MEPS physical.
+- MEPS again declined 2807-2.
+My recruiter then sent in the 2807-2 and my doctors’ letters to the Surgeon General’s Office and requested a medical waiver to take the MEPS physical.

 - MEPS forwarded my physical and all documentation to the Surgeon General’s Office for a waiver.